Emergence of transient reverse fingers during radial displacement of a shear-thickening fluid: Results Discussions

 Sweep efficiency ($SE$) is a non-dimensional parameter often used to determine how effectively one fluid displaces another~\cite{PALAK2021127405,shokri}.
-By following the protocols adopted in our previous report~\cite{PALAK2021127405}, we estimate $SE$ of the displaced cornstarch suspension by computing the ratio of the area contacted by the inner fluid (water; black area in Fig.~\ref{fig:hssem}(a)) and the total area occupied by the inner and displaced fluids (sum of the black and white areas in Fig.~\ref{fig:hssem}(a)).
-Figure~\ref{perimeter}(c) shows the variation in sweep efficiency with time for all the injection flow rates $q$ used in our experiments.
+By following the protocols adopted in our previous report~\cite{PALAK2021127405}, {we estimate $SE$ of the displaced cornstarch suspension by computing the ratio of the area occupied by the outer displaced fluid ( {white} area in Fig.~\ref{fig:hssem}(a)) to the total area occupied by the inner displacing and outer displaced fluids (sum of the black and white areas in Fig.~\ref{fig:hssem}(a)).} Figure~\ref{perimeter}(c) shows the variation in sweep efficiency with time for all the injection flow rates $q$ used in our experiments.
 Before the onset of pattern growth at the inner interface at the earliest times, we observe that $SE$ is close to unity for all $q$ values.
 This is followed by a decrease in $SE$ for the higher flow rates as the interfacial patterns evolve at later times.
 The initial sharp drops of $SE$ values occur at the same times when reverse fingers are observed (highlighted by a purple ellipse in Fig.~\ref{perimeter}(c)).
 This is also evident from the slopes of the $SE$ vs. $t$, $dSE/dt$ shown in the inset of Fig.~\ref{perimeter}(c), thereby confirming that the presence of reverse fingers significantly affects sweep efficiency during displacement of the highly sheared cornstarch suspension.